leojaxx/JumpGlider/README.md

 * edit rendering of player to "lay down" and quit swinging arms when gliding

-* remodel wings
+* remodel wings ( don't feel the white wings fit with the look of the rest of the armor anymore )

-* fix/update current textures
+* update current textures ( fixed but still need work )

-* add item texures and .json files

 * add crafting recipes and crafing items